All About Childhood Asthma: Causes, Symptoms, and Management

 Q: Kya asthmatic bachcha sports khel sakta hai?

-A: Absolutely YES!
+A: Yes, in most cases.
 Many Olympic athletes have asthma.
-With good control, your child should have NO limitations.
-Swimming is actually excellent for asthmatic children.
-Just ensure proper warm-up and carry reliever inhaler.
+With good control, most children can take part in sports with few or no limitations.
+Swimming is especially good for asthmatic children.
+Just ensure proper warm-up and always carry the reliever inhaler.
+If exercise regularly triggers symptoms, discuss it with your pediatrician.

 Q: Steroid inhaler safe hai bacchon ke liye?